V. Balakrishnan (physicist): Education and career

+Apart from his teaching, Balakrishnan has contributed a number of book reviews and general science articles to the Resonance Journal of Science Education.

 Publications

 Balakrishnan has authored the book Mathematical Physics with Applications, Problems and Solutions (Ane Books 2017).
 He has also authored the book Elements of Nonequilibrium Statistical Mechanics (CRC Press 2008).
 A review in the journal Soft Materials explained that rather than providing comprehensive coverage of the field of nonequilibrium statistical mechanics, the book focuses on explaining the Langevin and Fokker–Planck equations.
 He co-authored the book Beyond the Crystalline State: An Emerging Perspective (Springer 1989).

 Family

 His wife, Radha Balakrishnan, is a theoretical physicist who works on nonlinear dynamics (in particular, solitons and integrable systems).
 His son, Hari Balakrishnan, is currently the Fujitsu Professor of Computer Science at MIT.
-His daughter, Hamsa Balakrishnan, is also on the faculty at MIT as an Professor of Aeronautics and Astronautics.
+His daughter, Hamsa Balakrishnan, is also on the faculty at MIT as a Professor of Aeronautics and Astronautics.